 Try this wine with barbequed/grilled or smoky meats, lamb, steaks or chicken, meat skewers, roasted and spiced vegetable dishes like ratatouille, tomato-based pasta dishes, or even smoky cauliflower steaks.

 Decant wines for about one hour, and less for older wines.

 Serve cool, below room temperature to slow evaporating alcohol at around 65 ºF

-In the 14th century, during their stay in Avignon, the popes built a papal castle in Châteauneuf-du-Pape (“New Castle of the Popes”).
-Impressed by the area's exceptional “terroir” (the soil and its growing conditions), they planted vineyards around the castle on terraces covered with characteristic large smooth rounded stones, which get very hot during the day in the hot sun and keep the vine roots warm during the cold nights, providing perfect condition for wine grapes.
+History: In the 14th century, during their stay in Avignon, the popes built a papal castle in Châteauneuf-du-Pape (“New castle of the Popes”).
+Impressed by the area's exceptional “terroir” (the climate, soil and its growing conditions), they planted vineyards around the castle on terraces covered with characteristic large smooth rounded stones, which get very hot during the day in the sun, and keep the vine roots warm during the cold nights, providing perfect condition to produce remarkable wine grapes .

-Plots are located northern part of Châteauneuf-du-Pape and the vines are grown under organic process.
-The soil is marked by the violence wrought by the Rhone river.
-It consists of a layer of marine molasses of the Miocene period covered by alpine alluvium.
-The presence of a great number of rounded stones known as "galets" in the earth is evidence of the time when the Rhone, then a torrent, tore fragments of rock from the Alps and deposited them on the plain.
-The GRAND VENEUR cuvee will express year after year a great power and aromatic complexity.
+Plots are located on the northern part of Châteauneuf-du-Pape and the vines are grown organically.
+The soil is marked by the violent wrought of the Rhône river.
+It consists of a layer of marine molasses of the Miocène era, covered by alpine alluvium.
+The presence in the soil of a great number of the legendary rounded stones known as "galets" is evidence of the time when the Rhône, which was then a mountain torrent, tore fragments of rock from the Alps and deposited them on the plain.
+The GRAND VENEUR cuvée will express year after year a great power and aromatic complexity.

 Winemaking & ageing: Harvest is sorted by hand, destemmed and crushed.
 Fermentation temperature is controlled at 30°C.Vatting period of 18 to 20 days.
 Matured in vats and oak casks.